waynewu6250/ML_DL_Projects/9.DeepEyeNet/README.md

 Here we use Keras with Tensorflow backend for the code.
 1. Classic VGG16, VGG19, InceptionV3, Resnet50 model are used for extracting the image features.
 2. We also preprocess the medical descriptions of each training data.The first, we feed it into LSTM model to get word features.
-3. Construct a custom-RNN model to feed each word and image feature at each time step and predict next word.
+3. Construct a custom Bi-LSTM model to feed each word and image feature at each time step and predict next word.
 4. Here I create a keyword-model to feed each specified keywords in training data for each image.
 The uncertain number of keywords are averaged to be a word vector and fed simultaneously with image vector into the final model.
 5. At prediction stage, I am using Greedy search and Beam search with k=3 for predicting the captions of the images.

 # Results
-## Evaluation
+## Base Model Evaluation
 I train the final model with and without the keyword reinforced to see the difference.
 For simplicity, I chose four main types of diseases around ~2000 images for training 3 epochs.
 Pretrained GLOVE word embeddings are used.

 For model with VGG16 pre-extracted image features: <br>